 For many companies, the Hispanic market means a significant opportunity to expand their business.
 However, others think it would mean more work on their end, so why bother — but they don’t realize how much profit they’re leaving on the table.

-As your business market evolves, your company will…Continue
+As your business market evolves, your company will start maturing and you’ll begin to encounter the growth limit of your…Continue

 Added by HispanicPro on January 28, 2014 at 10:27am — No Comments

 Now that it’s a publicly traded company, Twitter is looking to target its black and Hispanic users to generate advertising revenue.